ehharding/science-center/CONTRIBUTING.md

 - `npx turbo format` formats and fixes the whole codebase.
 - `npx turbo scripts:release-post` generates a release post for the current release.
   - **Usage:** `npx turbo scripts:release-post -- --version=vXX.X.X --force`
-- `npx turbo storybook` starts Storybook's local server.
+- `npx turbo storybook` starts Storybook's Local Server.
-- `npx turbo storybook:build` builds Storybook as a static web application for publishing.
+- `npx turbo storybook:build` builds Storybook as a Static Web Application for publishing.
 - `npx turbo test` runs all tests locally.
-  - `npx turbo test:unit` runs jest (unit-tests) locally.
+  - `npx turbo test:unit` runs Jest (unit-tests) locally.
   </details>

 ## Commit Guidelines

 This project follows the [Conventional Commits][] specification.

 Commits should be signed.
-You can read more about [Commit Signing][] here.
+You can read more about [Commit signing][] here.

 ### Commit Message Guidelines

-- Commit messages must include a "type" as described on Conventional Commits.
+- Commit messages must include a "type" as described in Conventional Commits.
 - Commit messages **must** start with a capital letter.
 - Commit messages **must not** end with a period `.`.

-### Pre-commit Hooks
+### Pre-Commit Hooks

 This project uses [Husky][] for Git pre-commit hooks.

-- Some JSON files are generated during Build time with empty files as placeholders.
+- Some JSON files are generated during build time with empty files as placeholders.
 Build time happens when you run `npx turbo serve` or `npx turbo build`.
-- We don't want to commit those unnecessary changes.
+- We don't want to commit these unnecessary changes.
 Since these files exist in the repository, `.gitignore` won't work for them.
-As a workaround, we have a pre-commit hook to discard those changes.
+As a workaround, we have a pre-commit hook to discard these changes.

 ## Pull Request Policy

-This policy governs how contributions should land within this repository.
-The lines below state the checks and policies to be followed before merging and in the act of merging.
+This policy governs how contributions should land within the repository.
+The lines below state the checks and policies to be followed before and during the act of merging.

 ### Before Merging

-We recommend a read of our [Collaborator Guide](COLLABORATOR_GUIDE.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
+We recommend a read of our [Collaborator guide](COLLABORATOR_GUIDE.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
 The list below describes some merging and approval rules adopted in this repository.